Haverford Township, Pennsylvania

-Haverford Township is a home rule municipality township in Delaware County, Pennsylvania.
-Haverford is named after the town of Haverfordwest in Wales, United Kingdom.
+Haverford Township is a home rule municipality township in Delaware County, Pennsylvania, United States.
+Haverford is named after the town of Haverfordwest in Wales.
 It is a commuting suburb located due west of Philadelphia and is officially known as the Township of Haverford.
+It is referred by its name alone, like many townships in Pennsylvania, simply as Haverford.
 Despite being under a home rule charter since 1977, it continues to operate under a Board of Commissioners divided into wards, as do "First Class" townships that are still under the Pennsylvania Township Code.
 Haverford Township was founded in 1682 and incorporated in 1911.

-Haverford Township contains portions of the unincorporated communities of Haverford, Ardmore, and Wynnewood as well as the census designated places of Bryn Mawr and Drexel Hill.
+Haverford Township contains portions of the unincorporated communities of Haverford, Ardmore, and Wynnewood and the census designated places of Bryn Mawr and Drexel Hill.
 The unincorporated community of Havertown lies wholly within Haverford Township.
-The township population as of the 2020 census was 50,431, making it the 14th most populated municipality in the state.
+Much of Haverford Township developed as part of the Philadelphia Main Line, growing alongside the Paoli/Thorndale Line, Norristown High Speed Line, and the former trolley routes, now SEPTA Route 103 and SEPTA Route 104.
+The township population as of the 2020 census was 50,431, making it the 16th-most populous municipality in the state.

 Haverford Township holds the distinction of having hosted two different men's major golf championships at two different golf clubs: Merion Golf Club hosted the 1934, 1950, 1971, 1981, and 2013 U.S. Open, and Llanerch Country Club hosted the 1958 PGA Championship.

 Haverford, along with Upper Darby, Cheltenham, Lower Merion together form as the major inner ring suburbs of Philadelphia.